 For more information about any of these programs or to make suggestions, contact CDTA Planning at (518) 437-6865.

-CDTA provides a Guaranteed Ride Home (GRH) to Swiper cardholders, and others who take a bus, carpool, vanpool, walk or bike to work and have registered through the iPool2 website.
+CDTA provides a Guaranteed Ride Home (GRH) to registered Navigator cardholders, and others who take a bus, carpool, vanpool, walk or bike to work and have registered through the iPool2 website.
 These programs provide a free taxi ride in case of an emergency, eliminating a barrier to commuting by any non-SOV mode.